What Is Acute Lymphocytic Leukemia (ALL)?

 Risk Groups

-Often, patients are grouped as follows:
+Initially, patients are grouped as follows:

-However, your doctor (oncologist) will also consider:
+Additionally, the doctor (oncologist) will also consider:

-• Whether B or T lymphocytes formed the leukemia cells.
+- Whether B or T lymphocytes formed the leukemia cells.
 There are various kinds of lymphocytes, and it is important to know which kind started the cancer.

-• How quickly the leukemia responds to therapy
+- How quickly the leukemia responds to therapy

 Typical Treatment

-Induction Phase
+Induction phase:

 Treatment begins with one month of intense chemotherapy.
 All or nearly all of this therapy will be given in the hospital.
 Strong medicine is given through a vein and by mouth.
 Treatments will also include medicine given in the spine through a spinal tap.
 This step is to kill any cancer cells in the brain or spinal cord.
 The Induction phase causes remission in about 95% of patients.
 Remission means the leukemia is no longer detectable by testing.
 However, we know that leukemia cells are still present in the body.

 Over the next seven to eight months, more anti-leukemia medications are given.
-Some medications are given in the hospital, and some are given in the outpatient clinic.
+Some medications are given in the hospital, and some are given in an outpatient clinic.
 The goal is to get rid of any leukemia cells that may still be hidden.

-Maintenance Phase
+Maintenance phase:

 Relapsed and Refractory Acute Lymphoblastic Leukemia

-Sometimes leukemia doesn’t go away in the first few months of treatment.
-This is called refractory” ALL.
-Leukemia may come back after a time of remission.
-This is called “relapsed” ALL.
-If either of these happens, a new treatment plan may include:
+Sometimes leukemia does not go away in the first few months of treatment.
+This is called “refractory” ALL.

-• A more intense and/or longer course of chemotherapy
+- A more intense and / or longer course of chemotherapy

-• Different chemotherapy medicines
+- Different chemotherapy medicines

-• A stem cell transplant
+- A stem cell transplant

-• Immunotherapy
+- Immunotherapy

 Immunotherapies can be used alone or in combination with other cancer treatments.
 Only a small number of children’s hospitals, including Cincinnati Children’s, offer immunotherapy for ALL.